 The Pit Boss 700FB comes with a 5-year warranty.
 The limited warranty will not cover normal rust or wear and tear.

 Most customers thought that it had above average customer service.

 During our grill review, I had to place a call to customer service regarding the temperature swings.

 They recommended removing the pellets and refiling the hopper.
 Their solution worked, and I have had stable temperatures on the control board ever since.
 The customer service was helpful and quick.

 Pit Boss Pellet Blends:

 - Whiskey barrel

-The temperature of the 700FB model is controlled by a digital thermometer and LCD control panel or digital control board.
+The temperature range of the 700FB model is controlled by a digital thermometer and LCD control panel or digital control board.

-The grill comes with a dial that you can set to your desired temperature, and the smoker will take care of the rest.
+The grill comes with a dial that you can set to your desired temperature range, and the smoker will take care of the rest, thanks to its digitally controlled burn system.

 This reduces the chance of overheating and burning your food.
 It so reduces the risk of flare-ups while cooking.

 It also comes with an electric ignition button, which means you don’t have to light the flame yourself.

-The Pit Boss 700FB comes with a polyester and PVC grill cover that will protect it from the elements when not in use.
+The 700FB comes with a polyester and PVC grill cover that will protect it from the elements when not in use.
 To enhance your grilling experience, you can get other accessories such as grill mats, rib roasting racks, meat probe, pellet variations, and marinating tools.

 - Marinating injector